 - Vasa Museum: 130 SEK

 Swedish cuisine is famous for its herring, lingonberries, and smorgas.
-Cafés and stands throughout the city offer local and international food, and cheap eats are aplenty.
-Look for food halls, which range in price from the expensive to the not-nearly-as-expensive, and offer a variety of cuisines.
+Cafés and stands throughout the city offer local and international food.
+Look for food halls, which range in price from expensive to not-nearly-as-expensive, and offer a variety of cuisines.
+Read more of our strategies for Eating and Drinking in Europe on a Budget.

 - Many hostels will offer a free simple breakfast of that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).
 Hotel breakfasts tend to be overpriced, so skip those in most cases.